scalar-labs/scalardb/docs/configurations.md

 #### Basic configurations

-The following basic configurations are available for Consensus Commit transactions:
+The following basic configurations are available for the Consensus Commit transaction manager:

 | Name                                                 | Description                                                                                                                                                                                                                                                                                                                                                                                             | Default       |
 |-------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|